Jia-Xiu/coalescence_project/16S_analysis/README.md

 ```
 ## Demultiplexing
 ### Barbell
-We used [Barbell](https://github.com/rickbeeloo/barbell) which is developed by Rick Beloo to demultiplex raw 16S reads
+We used [Barbell](https://github.com/rickbeeloo/barbell) which is developed by Rick Beloo to demultiplex raw 16S reads. \
-From 12,9M raw reads, we got 3,686,727 reads assigned family taxonomic level.
+From 12.9M raw reads, we got 3,686,727 reads assigned family taxonomic level.
 ```
 # active the env
 source /.../anaconda3/etc/profile.d/conda.sh